-4. Do the same search as you see in the box below.
-You want information on drug abuse in teenagers in Michigan and you don't want results on adults.
+5. Do the same search as you see in the box below.
+You want information on drug abuse in teens in Michigan and you don't want results on adults.

-6. After you click on Advanced Search on the bottom of the search page, you will see the results narrowed down considerably.
+7. After you click on Advanced Search at the bottom of the search page, you will see the results narrowed down considerably.
 If too narrow, you can go back and broaden your search by changing the keywords, time frame, etc. Your result will look something like this.
 You should only see articles on teen drug abuse in Michigan.

 The usage rights are very important when you are looking for images and other resources on the Internet to use in your reports.
-Please remember to narrow down to FREE TO USE!
+Please remember to narrow your search down to FREE TO USE!

 8. Now it is time to use the advanced search feature to search your own topic or one assigned to you by your teacher.

-9. Open up a Word or Google Doc and share it with your teacher.
+9. Open up this Google Advanced Search Assignment document and share it with your teacher.
 Using the topic you or your teacher chose, use the document to record your findings.